 Recycling Codes - Information Sheet

-What has changed in the waste services space in 2023?
+What changed in the waste services space in 2023?

-The previous contract for the Shire of Donnybrook Balingup waste services spanned over 10 years, and expired on 30 June 2023.
-As such, after an extensive regional procurement process undertaken by the South West Regional Waste Group, the Shire is pleased to formally announce that a contract has been executed with Cleanaway to undertake kerbside collection and disposal services, commencing 1 July 2023.
+The previous contract for our waste services spanned over 10 years, and expired on 30 June 2023.
+As such, after an extensive regional procurement process undertaken by the South West Regional Waste Group*, the entered into a contract with Cleanaway to undertake kerbside collection and disposal services, commencing 1 July 2023.

 Naturally, over a 10 year period (as of the time of the end of the previous agreement, and the start of the new agreement), a lot of change has taken place in the waste market.
 This has caused an increase in costs for waste management services not just for our Shire, but across the entire state of WA.
 Recyclable and general waste have increased in cost due to various influences, such as the cost of processing particular items at a waste site such as a mattress or e-waste (phones, TVs, etc).
 We are also proud of our community for their efforts in being wise with their waste, as there has been no reports of contamination of the organics waste throughout the 22-23 financial year, through to August 2023!
 We are very proud of our community for their efforts.